 Following is a list of frequently asked hookah questions.
-Feel free to add your own questions or add to the answers:
+Make sure to also read our Hookah Tips page.

 What are key features to look for in a quality hookah?

 If you are looking to buy a hookah keep the following tips in mind:

 - Single hose hookahs smoke, arguably, better than a multiple hose hookahs

 - Medium size hookahs often smoke much better than very small or very large hookahs

 - A washable hose is easier to maintain than a traditional hookah

 - Thick glass and a sturdy shape are very important for the vase

 - Look for clean welds and avoid screw together parts

 - Avoid any hookah that uses plastic